maitraiya/project/readme.txt

 > Go inside the branch where you want the changes to be reflected.
 > git pull testOrigin donation

+11. To get whole repository inside your local
+> git clone

 Exit vim editor
 :wq